 Organized by the Legacy 150 Celebrations Society, a Vancouver-based non-profit organization registered both federally and provincially, the annual Canada Day Drumming Celebration strives to deepen intercultural understanding, promote patriotism and enhance civic engagement through one of the world’s most ancient and widely-adopted art forms – percussive arts.
 By uniting participants from all communities and cultural backgrounds, this event aims to celebrate Canada Day through simultaneous national drumming to promote diversity, multicultural harmony, peace and love for a better world – as reflected in our mission statement.

 WHAT WE DO

 We are always working on reaching out to and including more cities to join our national simultaneous drumming.
-The 4th CDDC will be held on July 1, 2020 at multiple cities across Canada, including Victoria, Vancouver, Kamloops, Kelowna, Prince George, Prince Rupert, Winnipeg, Regina, Toronto, Ottawa, Montreal, and Halifax.
-We are excited to share that, subsequent to our outreach to the Mayor’s offices across Canada, more than 10 new cities have shown interest in participating and making it a part of the official city celebration in 2020.
+The 4th CDDC will be held on July 1, 2020 at multiple cities across Canada, including Vancouver, Kamloops, Kelowna, Prince George, Prince Rupert, Surrey, Abbotsford, Victoria, Edmonton, Red Deer, Winnipeg, Toronto, Montreal, Richmond Hill, Fredericton, Saint John and Halifax.

 In 2020, we will be making our 2nd (and hopefully successful) Guinness World Records™ attempt for “The Largest Group Drum Roll (multiple venues)”.
 We are aiming at having 15 cities to create a record of 1683+ people drumming together for at least 5 minutes via livestream.
 All the videos from the other cities will be archived on the website to showcase the expansiveness of Canada.